FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 The Senior Executive Engineer stated that he would revert back with further information at a

-future Meeting of the District.---
+future Meeting of the District.
+---
 4

 **5.**